 Social Media Best Practices for Salespeople

-It may sound crazy, but your customers and prospects are basically telling you exactly what they want, need or desire.
+Your customers and prospects are telling you exactly what they want, need or desire.
 You have a plethora of information at your fingertips.
 You just have to stop and strategically listen.
 Utilize this free information to learn and discover, then implement what you learn to your sales strategy and communication efforts.
 Use monitor and search tools to listen to the digital conversations happening on social media.

 Don’t be a robot and automate likes and comments.
-Be yourself and remember that the purpose of social selling is to build relationships.
+Be authentic and remember that the purpose of social selling is to build relationships.
 Follow other thought leaders or community members.
-Seek profiles that relate to your target audience and connect with people you meet that could be a prospect.
+Seek profiles that relate to your target audience and connect with potential prospects.
 Set time aside to monitor feeds and engage with other people’s content and social interactions.

 3. Provide Value